 “We ate lots of chilaquiles and guacamole.
 I definitely filled my avocado quota,” says Mirsalehi.
 “The food is such high quality, but it’s also affordable, so you don’t have to break the bank to have an authentic meal.”
 For traditional Yucatecan eats, head to La Chaya Maya for cochinita pibil, pork marinated with achiote and sour orange juice and cooked in a banana leaf.

 What to Do

-Mirsalehi spent much of her time visiting haciendas, the region’s beautiful old plantation houses.
-But if you’re around on a Saturday, head to Mercado Lucas de Gálvez to pick up woven baskets and hand-stitched huipiles (traditional Mayan dresses).
+Mirsalehi spent much of her time visiting haciendas, but if you’re around on a Saturday, head to Mercado Lucas de Gálvez to pick up woven baskets and hand-stitched huipiles (traditional Mayan dresses).